 As explained, pussy willows love water.
-In the wild, they can usually be found growing on the banks of streams, and they are useful for controlling soil erosion in these areas.
+In the wild, they can usually be found growing on the banks of streams or sewer lines, and are useful for controlling soil erosion in these areas.

 To grow them at home, you need to make sure that they have plenty of water and are not subjected to drought conditions.
 If you do live in a drier area of the country, you should water them heavily once or twice a week if there is no rainfall.
 Remember, their soil should always be wet or very damp.

 Pussy willows grow well when fed with simple compost or leaf mould.
 If you want to fertilize it though then you should do this in the fall with a balanced fertilizer, and only after the plant is more than one year old.